bartvanerp/SPSsite/content/disciplines/discrete/discretesignalprocessing_sampling_main.md

 # Add menu entry to sidebar.
 [menu.discrete]
-  name = "Sampling and reconstruction" weight = 20
+  name = "Basics of sampling and reconstruction" weight = 20

 +++